 CMS allows shop owners to make, edit, and publish digital content without coding.
 It also enables users to change the online store's look (e.g., modify product page layout, add advertising banners or add new website sectors).

 There is a lot of ready-built CMS software like Shopify, WordPress, Joomla, etc. They are developed to reduce development hours and low the cost to build a marketplace website.
 But as any out-of-the-box solutions, they are limited in functionality and vulnerable to security threats.

+Building an online marketplace is vital to have reliable payment systems to manage online transactions.
 There are three ways your website can process transactions from your buyers to your sellers:

 Direct payments.
 Direct payments mean that your platform isn't involved in the transactions.
 But in this case, you have limited options of charging fees and managing returns and refunds.
 Besides, they won't allow your clients to purchase goods from various sellers simultaneously and request them to pass through the checkout process for each seller individually.

 Aggregated payments.
 The aggregated payments imply that your platform combines the buyers’ money and later distributes funds between vendors via payouts.
 They create an opportunity for single checkout and enable you to own the transaction.
 But you need to monitor the vendors’ finances and regular payouts on your website.